gmanatole/API-ERA5/README.txt

 READ ME FILE FOR THE API CODES USED TO DOWNLOAD CDS DATA

+This code has been implemented in the OSmOSE project.

 I - Getting Started

 These codes are used to download data from the CDS (Climate Data Store).